 On Thursday, November 19, eyes will be on the Australian unemployment rates of October, the ECB president Lagarde’s speech, the US initial jobless claims, and the Fed member Mester’s speech.

 On Friday, November 20, markets will check the Japanese inflation rates of October, the UK GfK consumer confidence number of November, the Australian, UK retail sales numbers of October, and the Canadian Retail sales of September, and the Eurozone consumer confidence index of November.

 Looking for a regulated company?
 Open now a trading account with Capex.com

-On the other hand, a daily close above the high end of the zone at 3587.5 could send the price to a new all-time high and push towards a new psychological level of 3700.0.
+On the other hand, a daily close above the high end of the zone at $1,921 may encourage bulls to rally the price towards the August 18 high at 2,015.

 Gold- Four Hour Price Chart (October 29 – November 15, 2020)

 On November 9, the Gold broke below the bullish trend line originated from October 29 originating from October 29 low at $1,859.
 The price rebounded from $1,850 and rallied eyeing a test of the high end of the current trading zone discussed on the daily chart above.

 In conclusion, at present the Gold trades in a sideways move creating higher lows with lower highs however, a break below the upward trendline originated from the November 9 low at $1,850 may start a bearish bias and a break below $1,847 could send the price even lower towards $1,796 while a break above $1,966 may trigger a rally towards the September 1 high at $1,992.
 As such, the support and resistance levels underlined on the chart should be considered.